CartoDB/documentation/app/content/analytics-toolbox-redshift/sql-reference/lds.md

 Calculates the isolines (polygons) from given origins (points) in a table or query.
 It creates a new table with the columns of the input table or query except the `geom_column` plus the isolines in the column `geom` (if the input already contains a `geom` column, it will be overwritten).
 It calculates isolines sequentially in chunks of 100 rows.

+Note that The term _isoline_ is used here in a general way to refer to the areas that can be reached from a given origin point within the given travel time or distance (depending on the `range_type` parameter).

 * `input`: `VARCHAR(MAX)` name of the input table or query.
 * `output_table`: `VARCHAR(MAX)` name of the output table.
 It will raise an error if the table already exists.
 * `geom_column`: `VARCHAR(MAX)` column name for the origin geometry column.